About

 • 100s of Fraudulent Schemes Exposed: Successfully unmasked international romance scammers like Jon Mulder (Johnny Myers), stopping financial exploitation that had targeted over 100 women.

-• Public Safety Interventions: When “Werewolf Killer” Pankaj Bhasin re-entered the dating pool, the community provided the immediate warning that traditional systems failed to give, resulting in a successful safety intervention to stop him before harming others.
+• Public Safety Interventions: When “Werewolf Killer” Pankaj Bhasin re-entered the dating pool and Benjamin Foster was actively targeting women on dating sites, the community provided the immediate warning that traditional systems failed to give, resulting in successful safety interventions to stop them before they could harm others.

 • Professional Accountability: We have proven that no status or career, from police sergeants like Joseph Setty to habitual manipulators like Shane Batt, is a shield for misconduct.